 John-Michael Davis is an effective communications professional bringing a host of cutting-edge skills in new media management and viral marketing to the Policy Impact team.
 Well versed in traditional public relations, John-Michael has emerged as a leading strategist in online initiatives, business development, campaign management, messaging and analytics.

 With a degree in Public Relations from Towson University, John-Michael offers a fresh and exciting dynamic to the company's holistic approach to communications.

 - William H. Nixon, Chairman and CEO

-- William D. Hansen, President and Director
+- William D. Hansen, Director

 - Ambassador Richard Carlson, Director